uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

-## What's new in 1.2.4
+## What's new in 1.2.5

-URI Modern 1.2.4 is a bug fix release.
+URI Modern 1.2.5 is a bug fix release.

-* Fixes an error that caused the "Hide Title" layout option to not work properly on posts
+* Fixes an issue with long breadcrumbs not wrapping on mobile
+* Fixes form styles to comply with using semantic html
+* Cleans up Search & Filter results template code
+* Updates development tools

-For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/141/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).
+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/145/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?